cuba-platform/cuba-sdk/Readme.md

 ### Linux

-1. Download and unpack the [`cuba-sdk-1.0.6-linux.zip`](https://github.com/cuba-platform/cuba-sdk/releases/download/1.0.6/cuba-sdk-1.0.6-linux.zip) archive
+1. Download and unpack the [`cuba-sdk-1.0.6-linux.zip`](https://github.com/cuba-platform/cuba-sdk/releases/download/1.0.6/cuba-sdk-1.0.6-linux.zip) archive.
 2. Add location of `cuba-sdk/bin` directory to the PATH environment variable.
 3. Open a terminal and run the `cuba-sdk` command to start cuba-sdk